lilywang1988/eSIR/README.md

 **Notice**:

-1. Since version 0.3.1, we added the US data (up to June 4th, 2020) summarized from [JHU CSSE GitHub](https://github.com/CSSEGISandData/COVID-19) and [1Point3Acres](https://coronavirus.1point3acres.com).
+1. Since version 0.3.1, we added the US data.
+The most recent update was on June 11th.
+We used data summarized from [JHU CSSE GitHub](https://github.com/CSSEGISandData/COVID-19) and [1Point3Acres](https://coronavirus.1point3acres.com).
 Only 41 states